learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 # My Little Rainbow

+## Learning Goals

+- Review HTML basics
+- Review CSS basics
+- Make a CSS rainbow

-## Problem Statement
+## Introduction

 In this lab, we're going to make a rainbow with HTML `<div>` elements.
-And while we do it we're going to learn about HTML elements, CSS styling, CSS selectors, how color works in CSS, and importing stylesheets.
+And while we do it we're going to learn about HTML elements, CSS styling, CSS selectors, how color works in CSS and importing stylesheets.

 Before we start, here's some basic info about HTML and CSS.
 Skip to [Make a Rainbow](#make-a-rainbow) if you feel comfortable enough with HTML